armaanpoh/calculator/README.md

-This is a calculator built with Turtle in Python.
+This is a calculator made with Turtle in Python.